DiffDAgger/DiffDAgger.github.io/README.md

-# Nerfies
+# Diff-DAgger

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [Diff-DAgger](https://https://diffdagger.github.io).

-If you find Nerfies useful for your work please cite:
+If you find our paper useful for your work please cite:
 ```

-@article{,
-  author    = {Sung-Wook Lee, Yen-Ling Kuo},
+@inproceedings{lee2024diff,
-  title     = {Diff-DAgger: Uncertainty Estimation with Diffusion Policy for Robotic Manipulation},
+    title={Diff-DAgger: Uncertainty Estimation with Diffusion Policy for Robotic Manipulation},
-  year      = {2024},
+    author={Sung-Wook Lee, Xuhui Kang, Yen-Ling Kuo},
+    booktitle={International Conference on Robotics and Automation (ICRA)},
+    year={2025},
 }
 ```